 - Lux Art Institute, Encinitas, CA, with Andrew Utt and Claudia Cano

 - Mississippi Museum of Art, Jackson, MS, with McKenzie Drake

 - Newark Museum of Art, Newark, NJ, with Deborah Kasindorf and Silvia Flippini Fantoni

 - RED EYE Theater, Minneapolis, MN, with Emily Gastineau, Jeffrey Wells, and Rachel Jendrzejewski

 - Weisman Art Museum, Minneapolis, MN, with Katherine Covey and Susannah Schouweiler

-This article originally appeared on the Using Data website and was authored by Michael Peter Edson.
+A version of this article originally appeared on the Using Data website and was authored by Michael Peter Edson.